yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ## Step 7: Create the payment

 After generating the one-time token, create the payment by calling the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
-You need to include the one-time token obtained in [Step 6](doc:headless-sdk-payment-android#step-6-generate-token) in the `payment_method.token` parameter of your request.
-The code block below shows an example of a payment creation request.
+Include the one-time token obtained in [Step 6](doc:headless-sdk-payment-android#step-6-generate-token) in the `payment_method.token` parameter of your request.
+The following code block shows an example of a payment creation request:

 ```json
 {